awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 #### [ Managed nodes – Linux ]

 **To create your cluster with Amazon EC2 Linux managed nodes**
 Create your cluster and Linux managed node group\.
-Replace `my-cluster` with your own value\.
+Replace *`my-cluster`* with your own value\.

-Replace `<your-key>` \(including *`<>`*\) with the name of an existing key pair\.
+Replace `your-key` with the name of an existing key pair\.
 If you don't have a key pair, you can create one with the following command\.
 If necessary, change `us-west-2` to the Region that you create your cluster in\.
 Be sure to save the return output in a file on your local computer\.
 For more information, see [Creating or importing a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair) in the Amazon EC2 User Guide for Linux Instances\.
 Though the key isn't required in this guide, you can only specify a key to use when you create the node group\.
 Specifying the key allows you to SSH to nodes once they're created\.
 To run the command, you need to have the AWS CLI version 2\.2\.37 or later or 1\.20\.40 or later\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the AWS Command Line Interface User Guide\.

 ```
 aws ec2 create-key-pair --region us-west-2 --key-name myKeyPair
 ```

 Create your cluster and nodes with the following command\.
-Replace the *example values* \(including *<>*\) with your own\.
+Replace the *example values* with your own\.
 Though you can create a cluster in any [Amazon EKS supported Region](https://docs.aws.amazon.com/general/latest/gr/eks.html), in this tutorial, it's created in **US West \(Oregon\) us\-west\-2**\.

 ```
 eksctl create cluster \